 Uses and Applications

-Since distilled water is purer than deionised water, there are certain applications where the two can’t be used interchangeably.
-At the same time, these two products do share similar uses and deionised water will often be used instead of distilled water because it is cheaper to obtain or produce.
+At the same time, these two products do share similar uses, and deionised water will often be used instead of distilled water due to a cheaper price point.

 Laboratory Applications